giangnguyen2412/training-interpretable-llms/README.md

 > Proposed solution: Concatenate the input and output text together (during test time) and use this chunk of text to generate the embeddings for kNN retrieval.
 > The explanation now is: "The model is generating this Y from X because in the training set there is a text chunk that is similar to (X + Y)".

+- Insight 4.1 - The concatenated text is exceeding the context length
+> In the beginning, we only use X to generate the embeddings for kNN retrieval.
+> Now, we have X+Y, which can often exceed the context length of the model.
+> For example, original X has 21 tokens and Y has 521 tokens, so the concatenated text has 542 tokens > 256 (context length).
+> I solved this by using sliding windows of 256 tokens and then perform the average pooling on the embeddings to get the representative embedding for the whole text chunk.

+- Insight 4.2 - Can we go back to training and simply increase the context length?
+> When increasing the context length, only the position embeddings are changed to keep track of where tokens are in the text.
+> For Q, K, V, because they have size of NxD where N is the size of token embeddings and tokens are processed one-by-one --> there is no changes in these matrices for Q, K and V.
+> the only change is the position embeddings, which are added to Q, K and V.

+> So the answer is Yes, we can go back and expand the context length.
+I tried it with nanoGPT to increase the context length from 256 -> 512 but did not see improvements in
+> validation loss.
+Yet, the model can now process longer text; yay!

 - Insight 5 - Yes, LLMs generate one **character** at a time.

 > In the beginning, I thought we were using a word-based model.